rng-guy/NFSMWBartender/APPENDIX.md

 * The two checks for whether a flipped cop should be destroyed are mutually independent: One check is damage-based, while the other is time-based and disregards vehicle damage.

-* The time-based flip check only happens at Heat levels for which you define a valid delay value.
+* The time-based flip check happens only at Heat levels for which you define a valid delay value.

-* Resets of flipped racers only happen at Heat levels for which you define a valid delay value.
+* Resets of flipped racers happen only at Heat levels for which you define a valid delay value.

+* If you define no breaker flags and no `default`, Bartender disables its pursuit-breaker feature.

 &nbsp;